chrissound/GitChapter/README.md

 ## Limitations
 Not 100% tested - but the core functionality (secitons?) works!
+Modifying 'older' sections means needing to do a git rebase on that project - which may present some difficulty if you are accepting changes (git commits) from others.

 ## Instructions
 Create a `sections` directory in a git repository.
 Create a `x_Example.md` file, where x is a 'section'.
 Commit this section file along with your code.